Danny Burstein: Career

-He appeared as Alfred P. Doolittle in the Broadway revival of My Fair Lady at Lincoln Center Theater from January 8, 2019.
-He also originated the on-stage role of Harold Zidler on Broadway in Moulin Rouge! in 2019.
-Moulin Rouge! played its pre-Broadway performances at the Emerson Colonial Theatre in Boston from July 10, 2018, to August 19, 2018.
+He appeared as Alfred P. Doolittle in the Broadway revival of My Fair Lady at Lincoln Center Theater starting January 8, 2019.
+He also originated the on-stage role of Harold Zidler in Moulin Rouge! at the Emerson Colonial Theatre in Boston from July 10, 2018, to August 19, 2018.
+He reprised the role on Broadway in 2019.
 In 2021, Burstein received the Tony Award for Best Featured Actor in a Musical for Moulin Rouge!

 In 2021 he was nominated for an Audie Award for his narration of Stephen King's If It Bleeds.
+In recent years Burstein has had recurring roles on The Good Fight, Dr. Death, Evil as D.A.
+Lewis Cormier, and guest starred on the animated series Central Park as Dick Flake.

 Burstein returned to the Broadway stage in the 2023 Sharr White memory play Pictures from Home alongside Nathan Lane and Zoë Wanamaker.
 The play is adapted from photographer Larry Sultan's photo memoir of the same name.

-In 2025, Burstein received a Tony nomination for his role in Gypsy.
+Burstein received Tony Award nominations for playing Herbie in Gypsy (2024–2025) and Jon in Marjorie Prime (2025).